Jayadeep-08/Canteen-Menu-UID/README.md

 🙏 Credits

-Created with ❤️ by Jayadeep
+Created by N.Jayadeep,M.Shafique,P.Siddhesh,N.Adarsh
 For modernizing the college canteen experience — fast, simple, and secure for everyone!

-<p align="center"><i>“Today's app is clean and functional — tomorrow's will be even sleeker, officially integrated, and campus-ready!”</i></p>
+> _“Today's app is clean and functional — tomorrow's will be even sleeker, officially integrated, and campus-ready!”_